-Jennifer Holliday is a legend of the musical theatre and a veteran of soul music.
-Jennifer’s ardent fans have remained faithful to her for more then two decades since her first performance in “Dreamgirls.”
+Jennifer Holliday is a legend of musical theatre and a veteran of soul music.
+Jennifer’s ardent fans have remained faithful to her for more than two decades since her first performance in “Dreamgirls.”
 Jennifer is a “Singer’s Singer.”
 She’s an exciting performer who delivers her songs with great passion.
-She’s a vocal power-house who chews on every lyric, infusing them with emotional statements.
-Whether she’s singing at the White House, the Pops Symphony, the Broadway Stage, a Baptist Church or just an Evening of Love Songs and Classic Jazz Standards, JENNIFER HOLLIDAY continues to inspire a whole new generation of admirers of all ages.
-Her Voice, Her Song, Her Story and Her Spirit are “a True Gift from God” to music lovers all over the world!
+She’s a vocal powerhouse who chews on every lyric, infusing them with emotional statements.
+Whether she’s singing at the White House, the Pops Symphony, the Broadway Stage, a Baptist Church, or just an Evening of Love Songs and Classic Jazz Standards, JENNIFER HOLLIDAY continues to inspire a whole new generation of admirers of all ages.
+Her Voice, Her Song, Her Story, and Her Spirit are “a True Gift from God” to music lovers all over the world!

 THE HIT LIST:

-- Popular featured artist with symphonies, orchestras and choruses.
+– Popular featured artists with symphonies, orchestras, and choruses.

 – Her signature spine-tingling hit song “And I Am Telling You I’m Not Going” charted at 1 on the R&B charts and was top 40 Pop chart.